David Bowie & David Gilmour – Royal Albert Hall (2006)

 The Symbolic Weight of the Collaboration

-It represented the meeting of two musical architects who shaped emotional language inside modern rock without submitting to its commercial formula.
+The Bowie–Gilmour reunion unfolded not as spectacle, but as acknowledgment — between two artists who shaped emotional language inside modern rock without submitting to its commercial formula.